Skip to main content

 Objectives

-This internship period involves continuous and systematic contact with children, adolescents or adults in a hospital center or institution.
+Practicum III involves continuous and systematic contact with children, adolescents or adults in a hospital center or institution.

 The student must:

-• Establish effective communication with the user/family/team.
+• Establish effective communication with the user, family and team.

 • Design and implement the intervention process taking into account the place of occupational therapy within an interdisciplinary team.